-This programme will be the lynch pin to ensuring we keep pace with the demands for our services and the demands made on us by the advent of new/upgraded technology – ensuring excellence for the future.
+This programme will be vital to ensuring we keep pace with the demands for our services and the demands made on us by the advent of new/upgraded technology – ensuring excellence for the future.

 It is too early to know or predict the specific changes that will be necessary.
 There are however already a lot of examples of transformational change that have taken place or are currently being pursued across Greater Glasgow and Clyde and in a variety of differing clinical specialties and service provision.

-We’re at a very early stages of the Programme and initially have set up this website to keep everyone up to date.
+We’re at a very early stages of the Programme and initially have set up a website to keep everyone up to date.
 As th...

-We’re at a very early stages of the Programme and initially have set up this website to keep everyone up to date.
+We’re at a very early stages of the Programme and initially have set up a website to keep everyone up to date.

 As the Programme develops this will set out how you can take part and give us your views.

-You can also register to receive regular updates as part of our online community by entering your email address below.
+You can also register to receive regular updates as part of our online community.

 We view all the people of Greater Glasgow and Clyde as stakeholders - health service users, patients, staff, members ...